Aethalides/systemd-notify/README.md

 ## Use this library if... ##

-When you have a script that is started as a service by systemd, and you want systemd to restart the service when it develops an error.
+You have a script that is started as a service by systemd, and you want systemd to restart the service when it develops an error, or

-e.g. the script is "alive" but it is stuck waiting on an external resource
+You have a long running script and want to provide a status description viewable by the `systemctl status myservice` command.

 ## Do not use this library if... ##
 * The system is not run by SystemD (e.g. FreeBSD, Windows, ...)